 Mark Lawrenson states his prediction for Liverpool FC v Crystal Palace

-Mark Lawrenson is backing Liverpool FC to secure a 2-0 win over Crystal Palace at Anfield on Sunday
+Mark Lawrenson is tipping Liverpool FC to ease to a straightforward 2-0 win against Crystal Palace at Anfield on Saturday afternoon.

-Mark Lawrenson is predicting that Liverpool FC will secure a 2-0 win against Crystal Palace at Anfield on Sunday afternoon.
+However, ex-Reds defender Lawrenson is backing Liverpool FC to secure a 2-0 win against Crystal Palace at Anfield on Saturday afternoon.

 “Saturday would have been the 100th birthday of former Liverpool boss Bob Paisley, and the club are going to mark the occasion in a variety of ways,” Lawrenson told BBC Sport.